 - Key instructions about Applying as a Transfer Student

 - Transfer Student Frequently Asked Questions should help answer many of your transfer student questions

-We do strive for the quickest learning experience for our students and therefore, ask that they be the ones to call or email us with questions about the BLA, UGA, Athens, etc. Getting used to contacting professors and other campus personnel is a great way to truly integrate themselves into campus life and make the transition to adulthood.
+We do strive for the quickest learning experience for our students and, therefore, ask that they be the ones to call or email us with questions about the BLA, UGA, Athens, etc. Getting used to contacting professors and other campus personnel is a great way to truly integrate themselves into campus life.
 Due to UGA and FERPA policies, we are unable to speak with you directly about your son or daughter’s college experience but we are more than happy to help or direct them in any ways that they need.
 From the time they get here until the day they walk across that stage, we are here to help!